 What’s Wrong with the Electoral College?

 The Electoral College is a vestige of an eighteenth century, slave-holding America in which ordinary people were not fully trusted with political sovereignty.
 It is fundamentally undemocratic.
-Technically speaking, state legislatures can allocate their state’s electors without any connection to the popular vote and doing so would be completely legal.
 If you look around the world, the Electoral College is not a constitutional feature that other democratic countries have adopted.
+We can focus our attention on two main deficiencies of the Electoral College.

 The Achilles heel of the Electoral College was revealed for modern generations to see during the 2000 presidential race between George Bush and Al Gore and the 2016 race between Donald Trump and Hillary Clinton.
 The popular vote for president does not determine who goes to the White House; the elector’s votes are decisive.
 Normally, the Electoral College vote mirrors the popular vote.
 However, the elections of 1824, 1876, 1888, 2000, and 2016 resulted in the eventual “winner” actually receiving fewer votes from American voters.
 In 2000 Al Gore received roughly 537,000 more popular votes across the country than did George W. Bush, but Bush won the disputed state of Florida when the Supreme Court stepped in to halt manual recounts.
 Florida’s electoral votes gave Bush a total of 271—just enough to win.
 The imbalance was even more noticeable in 2016, when Hillary Clinton won the popular vote by nearly 2,865,000 votes but Donald Trump won the Electoral College vote 304 to 227.

 The Electoral College forces presidential campaigns to focus on swing states, which are states that are narrowly balanced between Republicans and Democrats, so they could go either way.
 Swing states are competitive states, so they are also referred to as battleground states.
 The winner-takes-all principle means that it is smart for presidential campaigns to devote considerable resources to getting every possible popular vote in those states, because even a slim victory results in winning all of that state’s electors.
 In 2016, Clinton racked up significant popular vote majorities in solid Democratic states like California, but narrowly lost popular votes—and therefore all of the Electors that went with them—in a number of swing states like Michigan, Wisconsin, and Pennsylvania.
 In 2020, Democratic candidate Joe Biden racked up 7 million more popular votes nationwide than did Republican Donald Trump, but the Electoral College could have overturned the popular vote if 45,000 people in Georgia, Wisconsin, and Arizona had voted for Trump instead of Biden.
-(6) Trump and his most ardent supporters in Congress attempted unsuccessfully to challenge the Electoral College votes.
+(8)

 What If . . . ?